Actaea pachypoda

 Actaea pachypoda white baneberry

 The leaves of the plant are divided and subdivided into sharply toothed leaflets.
 The fruit is also distinctive.
-It takes the form of a cluster of white berries, each with a thick red stalk and a black center.
+It takes the form of a cluster of white berries, each with a thick red stalk and a black dot on the top of each berry.
 These berries are often called 'doll's eyes', because they resemble the eyes used to make dolls.
 Each berry is white with a black dot and is held on the stalk in the same position as the original flower.

 The flower blooms in May or June and the berries mature during the summer.
 All parts of the plant are poisonous.
 The berries, in particular, contain a toxin that is very dangerous and can cause cardiac arrest if ingested.
 The berries are harmless to birds.